-Children Learn Aggression From Parents
+Children Learn Aggression from Parents

-Raising more peaceful children
+How to raise more peaceful children

 Posted Nov 07, 2011

 In the classic "Bobo doll" studies, children witnessed adults play with a rubber, inflated toy.
-The adults either behaved aggressively towards the doll, such as hitting it with a hammer, or kicking it, or interacted peacefully with the doll.
+The adults either behaved aggressively towards the doll, such as hitting it with a hammer or kicking it, or interacted peacefully with the doll.

 The practical message is clear: Children learn their behaviors from adults.
 If we are to have a more peaceful world, it starts with the way adults act around children.

-Bandura's social learning theory also seems to have implications for how children react to viewing aggressive and violent television, movies and even video games.
+Bandura's social learning theory also seems to have implications for how children react to viewing aggressive and violent television, movies, and video games.
 Studies show that children and teens, on average, become more aggressive after playing these games and viewing these shows.
 From Bandura's perspective, perhaps these children and teens are "learning" such aggression through the actions of the people on the screen.

-However, on average, if parents are aggressive they are more likely to have aggressive children if they show that aggression to their children.
+However, on average, if parents are aggressive, they are more likely to have aggressive children if they show that aggression to their children.
 And, on average, viewing aggressive movies and shows and playing violent games increases aggression.

-To see video examples of Bandura's study:
+To see video examples of Bandura's study, click here.